-Here are the best gas apps to help you save money at the pump.
+Here are the best gas apps to help you save money at the pump:

-- Gas Guru
+- Gas Guru: Gas-specific

-- AAA Mobile
+- AAA Mobile: Directions

-- Google Maps
+- Google Maps: Directions

-- Checkout 51
+- Checkout 51: Cash back

-App Store rating: 4.7
+- App Store rating: 4.7

-Google Play rating: 4.3
+- Google Play rating: 4.1

 GasBuddy helps you find the cheapest gas in your area by relying on users to post the cost of gas at stations where they fill up.
 When you’re running low, just check the app and it will point you to the cheapest gas near you.

 GasBuddy can also save you money when you use your Pay with GasBuddy card.
-This is not a debit or credit card per se, but it links to your debit card.
+This is not a debit or credit card, per se, but it links to your debit card.
 When you pay for purchases or dining with the GasBuddy card, your linked card is debited, and you earn points that you can use for free gas.
 You get “GasBack” offers from major retailers like Home Depot, Old Navy, Petco and more.

-App Store rating: 3.1
+- App Store rating: 3.1

-Google Play rating: 3.1
+- Google Play rating: 3.1

 - Google Play rating: 4.5

 Fuelio is a vehicle management app and is useful for those who use their vehicle for business purposes.
 You can track your business miles and other expenses like gas and repairs, as well as miles per gallon, and you can use it for multiple vehicles.
 It also has a gas price tracking feature that uses crowdsourcing, so users post gas prices to keep them up to date.

-App Store rating: 4.9
+- App Store rating: 4.9

-Google Play rating: 4.4
+- Google Play rating: 4.4

 Waze provides driving directions, including suggesting alternate routes depending on traffic or construction delays.
 It’s crowdsourced, so it relies on users to note disabled vehicles, police cars and other potential hazards.

-App Store rating: 4.5
+- App Store rating: 4.5

-Google Play rating: 4.4
+- Google Play rating: 4.4

 If you’re a AAA member, you may already have the mobile app for roadside assistance.
 But it will also show you the cheapest gas within two miles of where you are and will let you know where you can get discounts as a AAA member.

-App Store rating: 4.7
+- App Store rating: 4.7

-Google Play rating: 4.1
+- Google Play rating: 4.1

 You probably have Google Maps on your phone already, and you may be using it to get where you’re going.
 But unless you’ve been paying close attention, you may not know that you can find the best gas prices using this ubiquitous tool.

-App Store rating: 4.8
+- App Store rating: 4.8

-Google Play rating: 4.6
+- Google Play rating: 4.6

 Upside pays you cash back on purchases at lots of different merchants, including many national gas retailers.
 In fact, there are more than 45,000 gas stations across the country that will give you cash back when you fill up with Upside.

 From the app, look for the offers nearby.
-Then use your credit or debit card at the pump and follow the instructions on the app to get cashback.
+Then use your credit or debit card at the pump and follow the instructions on the app to get cash back.

-App Store rating: 4.1
+- App Store rating: 4.1

-Google Play rating: 4.2
+- Google Play rating: 4.2